-With 5G deployments now being under way across most geographies, Ericsson has conducted a new iteration of its study on how to realize the 5G industry digitalization business potential.
-The expectations of significant growth in 5G B2B services is confirmed.
-Across 200+ use cases, 10 different industries and a set of 5G enabled use cases clusters, 18% of the total ICT addressable industry digitalization value and 47% of the 5G enabled B2B value can be addressed by service providers.
+With 5G deployments now being underway across most geographies, Ericsson has conducted a follow-up study on how to realize the 5G industry digitalization business potential.
+This must-read report is based on more than 200 use cases, 10 industries and a series of 5G-enabled use-case clusters.

 Our report, Exploring IoT Strategies, shares insights on how telecom service providers identify multiple paths to IoT revenues and maximize their opportunities within the IoT landscape.
 Download the report here.